 1. Which rules are currently in place?

 - From 12 February 2021 a negative Covid test will be required in order to travel out of Tirol (except East Tirol).
 This test must be no more than 48 hours old.

 - Children do not have to provide a test.
 This rule will remain in place for at least 10 days.
 The Austrian federal government has also issued a travel warning for Tirol.

 - Non-essential shops and places providing services with close physical contact have been open again in Tirol since 8 February with certain rules and restrictions in place.

 - Hospitality locations, hotels and other accommodation providers will remain closed until at least the end of February 2021.
 Any decision on opening hotels and hospitality will be based in particular on the number of new infections.
 A meeting of experts will take place on 1 March 2021 to discuss the next steps.

 - The curfew from 20:00 until 06:00 remains in place (with certain exceptions).

-- However, the hygiene and safety measures must be observed.
-These include social distancing from other groups of guests, no shaking hands or hugging, and wearing a face mask where required.
+- Hygiene and safety measures must be observed at all times.
+These include social distancing (2 metres) from other groups of guests, no shaking hands or hugging, and wearing an FFP2 face mask where required.

 2. How many Covid-19 cases are there currently in Tirol?